prysmaticlabs/documentation/website/docs/prysm-usage/web-interface.md

 |`--grpc-gateway-host` | The host for the validator client's JSON-HTTP API, default `127.0.0.1`
 |`--grpc-gateway-port` | The port for the validator client's JSON-HTTP API, default `7500`

+### Wallet Directory

+the `--wallet-dir` flag will determine the location where your auth token as well as other related configurations are stored. you can provide this flag with a file director to change it from the default location.

-## Step 4: Accessing the web interface from a remote computer
+### Accessing the web interface from a remote computer

 If you are running your beacon node and validator on some server that you want to access from the outside, we recommend SSH local port forwarding to access it.
 For example, you would do the following from your home computer: